 A doctor will examine the rash and ask questions to try to determine the cause.
 Doctors may also use blood and allergy tests to rule out specific causes.

 Hives are usually treatable and do not cause complications on their own.
 However, in more severe cases, angioedema may occur.

 Angioedema is a buildup of fluid in layers of the skin that causes swelling and can affect the eyes, lips, hands, feet, and genitals.
-Medication can be prescribed to manage and reduce the swelling.
+Doctors can prescribe medication to manage and reduce the swelling.

 Recurrent hives can negatively impact the quality of a person’s life, causing them to feel stressed or anxious and can even lead to depression.
-A person should always speak to a doctor if hives is affecting the quality of their life.
+A person should always speak to a doctor if hives are affecting their quality of life.